DaxKernel/docs/dev-doc/hooks.md

   0 is returned if the deallocation of pages are successful.

  3. For locking of memory data structure we are using : int liballoc_lock() .
-  Interrupts are cleared so that multiple threads cannot access the memory simultaneously .
+  Interrupts are disabled so that other important functions can only be done after memory operation.
   Interrupts are cleared using asm("cli"); and if the lock acquired is successful ,0 is returned .

  4. For unlocking of memory data structure we are using : int liballoc_unlock() .